jai2018priya/Shutter-zone/README.md

 # piczy
-we can download stock photos for free
+we can download stock photos for free which are copyfree right